pjlast/fsocaml/README.md

   Dream.redirect req ~status:`See_Other "/users/login"
 ```

 This one's a little more complicated.
-We have a helper function that creates a token for the provided users ID and sets it in the current session.
+We have a helper function that creates a token for the provided user's ID and sets it in the current session.

 The `create` function reads the form as before, fetches the user with the corresponding email and password, and then signs in that user.